Houston Chapter Welcome Letter

 Today, it is more important than ever that the Foundation continues to increase its funding of research and clinical trials which are now a reality.
 The Houston Chapter and its volunteers are a key component in helping raise awareness about and funding for inherited retinal degenerative diseases, such as, Retinitis Pigmentosa, Stargardt Disease, Usher Syndrome and Macular Degeneration.

 As Chapter President I would like to share my personal story with you.
 I have Stargardt Disease which is the most common form of inherited juvenile macular degeneration.
 In my case, it manifested itself while I was a sophomore attending Texas A&M University.
 I had already lost a significant amount of central vision in both eyes upon diagnosis in 2004.
-Fortunately, I have been blessed and over the past eight years my vision has remained relatively stable.
+Fortunately, I have been blessed and over the past ten years my vision has remained relatively stable.
 I completed a Bachelor of Science degree in Psychology in May 2006 and then continued on to attain a Masters of Educational Administration from The University of St. Thomas in December 2008.
-I am currently a 1st Grade teacher in the Houston Independent School District.
-Over the past eight years, I have learned a great deal about retinal degenerative diseases, accommodations and adaptive technology for those who are visually impaired and the ongoing research to find a cure for blindness.
-I have also had the opportunity to serve as a Houston Chapter Leader for the past three years.
+I am currently working on a Doctorate of Education and am a Curriculum Specialist for Elementary Literacy in the Houston Independent School District.
+Over the years, I have learned a great deal about retinal degenerative diseases, accommodations and adaptive technology for those who are visually impaired and the ongoing research to find a cure for blindness.

 The Houston Chapter strives to provide a supportive environment for individuals who may personally be affected by a retinal degenerative eye disease, has family or friends affected or those who work closely with a visually impaired client base.
 Our Chapter members are focused on our mission to fund research to find preventions, treatments and cures for retinal degenerative eye diseases.
 Our Chapter members are helping push the research further and faster.